IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 ```

-You can find other examples in the [tests](https://github.com/maxbrunsfeld/counterfeiter/blob/master/generated_fakes_test.go) found in counterfeiter.
+You can find other examples in [tests](https://github.com/maxbrunsfeld/counterfeiter/blob/master/generated_fakes_test.go) found in counterfeiter.

 ## 7. Globalization